CastielWong/Laboratory/README.md

 - `docker cp {container_id}:{dir_source}/{file} {dir_target}/{file}`: copy files from container to local directory
 - `docker-compose up --detached`: start containers via `docker-compose`, for whose configuration is usually set in "docker-compose.yml"
 - `docker-compose down`: stop and remove all containers `docker-compose` initiated

+## Makefile
+`make` is available to formalize and unify the way for development.